khester35/Engineering_4_Notebook/README.md

      return(num1+num2)
 ```

 However, it gave me an error saying "can only concatenate str (not "int") to str".
 After a little bit of digging, I found a [forum](https://stackoverflow.com/questions/51252580/how-to-resolve-typeerror-can-only-concatenate-str-not-int-to-str) that helped me out.
-I ended up changing my code to fix the issue and this is what  Igot.
+I ended up changing my code to fix the issue and this is what I got.

 ```
   if (type == 1): # addition